-In additional to a general endowment to carry out the mission of the foundation, the foundation administers several academic scholarships offered each year to Carrollton High School students.
-Some of the scholarships are funded by independent endowments and others are funded each year by the originating donors.
+In additional to a general endowment to carry out the mission of the foundation, the foundation manages 18 endowed funds totalling over $500,000.
+Some of these funds include academic scholarships offered each year to Carrollton High School students.
+Since its inception in 1999, the CCS Education Foundation has disbursed over $800,000 in scholarships and grants.

 Carrollton City Schools is fortunate to have the support of city residents through the water bill roundup program.
 This program allows city water residents to round up their water bill to the nearest dollar.
 All proceeds from this opt-in program benefit the programs and mission of the CCS Education Foundation.
 To learn more or opt in to the program, please click on the link below.